jmroemer/CATI_Panel_Attrition/README.md

 * A graph containing one violin plot per survey round showing the age distribution of this round’s respondents.

 ## Usage
 The code takes survey data of each survey round in wide format as input: Each row representing a survey participant, and each column corresponding to one variable, including a participant identifier (in case of the L2S data this identifier is created by the script [01b_create_IDs_and_metadata.R](https://github.com/jmroemer/CATI_Panel_Attrition/blob/main/02_script/s016SEN/01b_create_IDs_and_metadata.R)).
 The code merges the datasets of each survey round by the identifier column and analyzes attrition with regard to response rate development and potential introduction of biases.
-More information about the analysis process can be found in the [Methods Appendix](https://github.com/jmroemer/CATI_Panel_Attrition/blob/main/Methods_Appendix.pdf).
+More information about the analysis process and used packages can be found in the [Methods Appendix](https://github.com/jmroemer/CATI_Panel_Attrition/blob/main/Methods_Appendix.pdf).

-This project uses the renv package for dependency management.
+This project uses the [renv](https://rstudio.github.io/renv/index.html) package for dependency management.
-Opening the RStudio project files will create a project library in the project folder and install renv to this library. renv::restore() will add required packages to this library.
+Opening the RStudio project files will create a project library in the project folder and install renv to this library.
+Calling renv::restore() will add required packages to this library.
 The same can be achieved by running 00_master_[study_id].R and following the prompts in the console.

 ### Reproducing the outputs in the [Output folder](https://github.com/jmroemer/CATI_Panel_Attrition/tree/main/04_output)